calebwoods/rack-talk/index.md

 ## Compression

 * Slowest part of HTTP request is transport
-* Modern computers and phones can easily handle decompressing
+* Modern computers and phones can easily handle decompression

 !SLIDE left